MicrosoftDocs/windows-dev-docs/hub/apps/desktop/modernize/host-standard-control-with-xaml-islands.md

 Next, add a UWP app project to your solution and revise the default `App` class in this project to derive from the [Microsoft.Toolkit.Win32.UI.XamlHost.XamlApplication](https://github.com/windows-toolkit/Microsoft.Toolkit.Win32/tree/master/Microsoft.Toolkit.Win32.UI.XamlApplication) class provided by the Windows Community Toolkit.
 This class supports the [IXamlMetadaraProvider](/uwp/api/Windows.UI.Xaml.Markup.IXamlMetadataProvider) interface, which enables your app to discover and load metadata for custom UWP XAML controls in assemblies in the current directory of your application at run time.
 This class also initializes the UWP XAML framework for the current thread.

 > [!NOTE]
-> Although this step isn't required for hosting a first-party UWP control, your app needs the `XamlApplication` object to support the full range of XAML Island scenarios, including hosting custom UWP controls.
+> Although this step isn't required for hosting a first-party WinRT XAML control, your app needs the `XamlApplication` object to support the full range of XAML Island scenarios, including hosting custom WinRT XAML controls.
 Therefore, we recommend that you always define a `XamlApplication` object in any solution in which you are using XAML Islands.

 1. In **Solution Explorer**, right-click the solution node and select **Add** -> **New Project**.
 2. Add a **Blank App (Universal Windows)** project to your solution.
-Make sure the target version and minimum version are both set to **Windows 10, version 1903**.
+Make sure the target version and minimum version are both set to **Windows 10, version 1903 (Build 18362)** or a later release.
 3. In the UWP app project, install the [Microsoft.Toolkit.Win32.UI.XamlApplication](https://www.nuget.org/packages/Microsoft.Toolkit.Win32.UI.XamlApplication) NuGet package (latest stable version).
 4. Open the **App.xaml** file and replace the contents of this file with the following XAML.
 Replace `MyUWPApp` with the namespace of your UWP app project.